ckeditor/ckeditor4/tests/core/selection/manual/iecontenteditablefalse.md

 ## Expected

-Entire widget gets selected.
+The caret is put inside the non-editable area, but once you press any key the widget gets selected.

 ## Unexpected

-Caret is placed within the non-editable widget and it's possible to type text.
+The widget is not selected when you press a key.